poplatek/payment-methods-book/mobile-app-features/README.md

 - Supports bonus schemes.
 - Automatically handles bonus programmes and sales.
 - Supports paying to charities w/possible tax deductions or bonus systems.

-### Cancelling service

-- Supports cancelling the mobile app to stop fraud or to disable a lost or broken phone
-- Supports using the mobile app w/a new mobile device (easily)

 ### Receipts